hahnyuan/ModelASV/README.md

 ## Simulate model

-LM-View provides the `Simulator` to estimate how fast a module runs at a given hardware device.
+ModelASV provides the `Simulator` to estimate how fast a module runs at a given hardware device.

 - `RooflineModelSimulator`